 The Indiana State Police Internship Program is an excellent way for college students to gain valuable experience in law enforcement.
 Read the details below to learn how an ISP internship might benefit you.

-The Indiana State Police is not currently accepting applications for the Internship Program.
-Please check back in February 2022 for information and an application for the Summer 2022 Internship.
+The Indiana State Police is not currently accepting applications for the internship program.
+Please check back to this website in April for the application for the Fall 2023 Internship Application.

 Internship Program Overview